akullpp/awesome-java/README.md

 <sub>Activity: 🟢 pushed within 3 months · 🟠 pushed 3–12 months ago · 🔴 no push for over 12 months</sub>

-<sub>License chips use GitHub SPDX metadata when available.
-Entries spanning several repositories combine their stars, use the most recent push for activity and show a license only when all repositories agree.</sub>
+<sub>License chips use GitHub SPDX metadata when available.</sub>

+<sub>Entries spanning several repositories combine their stars, use the most recent push for activity and show a license only when all repositories agree.</sub>

 Browse a category below, or use your browser's find command to locate a project.